Edinburgh Airport now sharing regular security queue waiting times – how it works and where to find updates

-Scotland's busiest airport has said it will be providing four updates every day to ensure queues are kept to a minimum.
+From Friday (June 3), Scotland's busiest airport will be providing four updates every day to ensure queues are kept to a minimum.

 How will this work?